Best practices for composing emails

 - Limit the ratio of images to text within your message.
 Ideally, you should have at least a 65% to 35% text to image ratio.

-- Do not embed video.
+- Do not embed video because most email readers do not support it.
 If necessary, you can provide a link to the video.

 - Do not embed forms in your message.

 - Encourage your members to add your email address to their safe senders list aka whitelist.
 For instructions on adding email addresses to whitelists on different email clients, click here.